The Empress Tarot Card Meaning & Interpretations

 Her attention is fully with us.
 She sits relaxed looking directly at you.
 She is content and happy with what she has right now.
 The Empress often represents where a woman wants to be in life.

 The Empress embodies femininity, fertility, beauty, creativity, self expression and feminine desires.
-This is a woman of creative power.
-Although the Rider-Waite-Smith Tarot deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both symbolising fertility.
+Her empire is a harmonious blend of all the elements which nurture creativity and growth.
+Although the RWS deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both symbolising fertility.
 This card can point to a pregnancy or the desire to be fertile and pregnant.
 The symbology often contains references to Venus, the Greek and Roman goddess of love, beauty and fertility.
 Venus in Latin translates as love or sexual desire.
 The appearance of The Empress can indicate plans, events or endeavours that have not yet come to fruition but are gestating, growing and receiving, or needing, nurture.
 As a person she can be a mother, or mother figure.

 © Phuture Me Ltd 2010-2018.
 All rights reserved.